-When it comes to maintaining a youthful appearance, what we put on our body and inside our body are both important.
-If you're a regular Estée Stories reader you already know that a complete skincare routine is crucial to achieving a radiant complexion.
-The other half of the battle?
-What you're putting on your plate.
+If you're a regular Estée Stories reader, you already know that a solid skincare routine is the foundation of a radiant complexion.
+The other crucial component?
+What you put on your plate.

-Dana James, a triple-certified nutritionist and cognitive behavioral therapist who splits her time between New York and Los Angeles, has dedicated her career to exactly that.
+Dana James, a triple-certified nutritionist and cognitive behavioral therapist, has dedicated her career to exactly that.
 "I went into nutrition because I was interested in how food influences the skin," says James, who was dealing with her own complexion woes at the time.
 After discovering it was easy to eat for better-looking skin, she got to work educating others.

 James, who describes herself as a nutritionist with a background in psychology and therapy, is the founder of Food Coach NYC, a successful practice she runs with over 3,000 clients.
 She's also the brains behind The Archetype Diet (and authored a book by the same name), which details four diet models based on eating habits, body type and where a person sources their self-worth: through success and achievement (The Wonder Woman), from their body (The Femme Fatale), from being unique (The Ethereal) and from making others happy (The Nurturer).
 "I often say I am reprogramming thoughts and behaviors—specifically those that relate to stress and weight," explains James.
 So how does she destress after a busy week?